WHERE THE MARCH NETWORKS RESHUFFLE FORCES A LOOK

 March Networks, VIVOTEK and the Delta Electronics merger

 March Networks was founded in Ottawa in 2000 and built its enterprise install base across banking, retail and transit.
 Delta Electronics (TWSE: 2308, Taiwanese, founded 1971) acquired March Networks in December 2021.
-Delta has been majority owner of VIVOTEK since 2017, and on 13 April 2026 Delta completed its 100% take-private of VIVOTEK (~NT$3.73B / US$118.8M) and on the same day operationally merged the March Networks and VIVOTEK branded video security businesses.
+Delta has been majority owner of VIVOTEK since 2017; Delta signed its 100% take-private of VIVOTEK on 1 December 2025 (~NT$3.73B / US$118.8M), held the EGM on 16 January 2026, with a tentative effective date of 27 March 2026.
+The March Networks + VIVOTEK operational merger was announced 23 March 2026 with a mid-April close contingent on the Delta take-private completing.

 North American sales organisations were consolidated by early May 2026.
 The combined organisation now runs across 75+ countries with 1,300+ channel partners and distributors and 300+ R&D engineers across four global centres.
 March Networks lists 1,000+ financial institutions, 300+ retailers and 800+ commercial / industrial customers.
 Both brand names remain in market in the short term; the integrated partner programme is planned for 2027.